kaustubhsridhar/droid_pi0_ksridhar/regent.md

-ckpt5400longer-0324pinerackdata-1
+ckpt5400longer-0324moverackdata-1

 finetune-idli-plate-ckpt999-DYNAMIC3

-finetune-pokeball-ckpt999-DYNAMIC
+finetune-pokeball-ckpt999-DYNAMIC\

+pick up the squeegee and drag it forwards

-move the pineapple to the other racket
+move the racket to the left

 move the idli plate to the right